Frederick Peterson

 Frederick Peterson (March 1, 1859 - July 9, 1938) was an American neurologist and poet.
-He was the president of the New York Neurological Society from 1899-1901 and the American Neurological Association in 1925.
+He was the president of the New York Neurological Society from 1899 to 1901 and the American Neurological Association in 1925.

 Early life and education

 Peterson was born in Faribault, Minnesota.
 After graduating from the University at Buffalo, he attended the Universities of Vienna, Zurich, Strassburg and Gőttingen.

 Career

 Upon his return to the United States, he became a professor at the University at Buffalo in 1882.
 For the following decade he practiced as a neurologist in New York City.
 He spent 1893-1894 as a professor at the University of Vermont.
 From 1892 to 1902 he was president of the Craig Colony for Epileptics, the first residential facility for people with epilepsy in the United States.
 In 1900 he was appointed the president of the New York State Commission on Lunacy.

 In the late 1800s he was Clinical Professor of Mental Diseases at the Woman's Medical College of the New York Infirmary, the institution founded by early female physicians Elizabeth Blackwell and Emily Blackwell.
 From 1900 until his retirement in 1915, he was on faculty as a full professor of "nervous and mental diseases" at Columbia University.

 He was involved in Harold P. Brown's 1888 anti-alternating current dog electrocution demonstrations at Columbia University during the war of the currents.
 Later that year, he was appointed by the New York Medico-Legal Society to lead up a committee finalizing the method of electrical execution via the electric chair in that state.

 Peterson's major contributions to neurology include editorial positions at: